iluaster/hinet-speed-test/README.md

 # hinet-speed-test

-Download a file from Hinet speed test server to measure your network speed in the command line.
+Download a file from Hinet speed test server to measure your network speed in the CLI.

 Compile command: